 Are Dental Crowns For You?

 How healthy and vibrant you feel is often reflected through your smile.
 But a tooth that is broken, misshapened or discolored can diminish your healthy reflection.
 A tooth that is chipped or broken can also make it difficult to eat the foods you enjoy without worry or discomfort.
 Miami’s Dr. Andres (Andy) de Cardenas and his staff of caring, concerned professionals want you to know that when you walk into our office our first priority is to make you feel at home.
-Our second job is to show you how Dr. de Cardenas can restore the function and appearance of a tooth using a dental crown.
+Our second job is to show you how Dr. de Cardenas can restore the function and appearance of a tooth using Porcelain Crowns in Country Walk.

 Crowns For Teeth

-Crowns on Teeth, or simply dental crowns, are tooth-shaped coverings placed over the portion of a tooth that lies above the gum line in order to restore its function, strength and appearance.
+Porcelain Crowns in Country Walk, or simply Dental Crowns are tooth-shaped coverings placed over the portion of a tooth that lies above the gum line in order to restore its function, strength and appearance.
 There are several types of crowns available.
 In his Miami office, Dr. de Cardenas will work closely with you to determine which crown material is best suited to your individual situation and aesthetic goals.

 Different Types of Crowns: